biolink/biolink-model/docs/GenomicEntity.md

  * [CodingSequence](CodingSequence.md)
  * [Exon](Exon.md) - A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing
  * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
- * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some extablished background
+ * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
  * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
  * [MacromolecularMachine](MacromolecularMachine.md) - A union of gene, gene product, and macromolecular complex.
 These are the basic units of function in a cell.
 They either carry out individual biological activities, or they encode molecules which do this.
  * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi